intersel/iFSMAnimation/README.md

 iFSMAnimation
 =============

-iFSM machines to create simple HTML5 animations easily and quickly!
+Create simple HTML5 animations easily and quickly!

 You describe the DOM objects that you want to animate, attached them to the iFSM machines, and let's animate!